Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 3. Transfers of Personal Data Outside the UK.
 If Personal Data is transferred in a manner that would trigger obligations under UK GDPR, the parties agree (i) that Annex IV shall apply.

 4. Annexes.
-This Addendum and its Annexes, together with the Agreement, including as relevant applicable Clauses, serve as a binding contract that sets out the subject matter, duration, nature, and purpose of the Processing, the type of Personal Data and categories of data subjects as well as the obligations and rights of the Controller.
+This Addendum and its Annexes, together with the Agreement, including as relevant applicable Clauses, serve as a binding contract that sets out the subject matter, duration, nature, and purpose of the Processing, the type of Personal Data and categories of data subjects as well as the obligations and rights of the parties.
 Merge may execute relevant contractual addenda, including as relevant the EU SCCs (Module 3) with any relevant Subprocessor (as hereinafter defined, including Affiliates).
 Unless Merge notifies Customer to the contrary, if the European Commission subsequently amends the EU SCCs at a later date, such amended terms will supersede and replace any EU SCCs executed between the parties.

 5. Alternative Data Export Solution.
-The parties agree that the data export solutions identified in this Section 5 will not apply if and to the extent that Customer adopts an alternative data export solution for the lawful transfer of Personal Data (as recognized under applicable Data Protection Laws), in which event, Customer shall reasonably cooperate with Merge to implement such solution and such alternative data export solution will apply instead (but solely to the extent such alternative data export solution extends to the territories to which Personal Data is transferred under this Addendum).
+The parties agree that the data export solutions identified in this Section 5 will not apply if and to the extent that Merge adopts an alternative data export solution for the lawful transfer of Personal Data (as recognized under applicable Data Protection Laws), in which event, Customer shall reasonably cooperate with Merge to implement such solution and such alternative data export solution will apply instead (but solely to the extent such alternative data export solution extends to the territories to which Personal Data is transferred under this Addendum).

 1. Technical and Organizational Measures.